fjp321/aoe3_america_civ/readme.md

 Todo:

-- [ ] Find good banners and portraits.
+- [ ] Find good banners and portraits for ui.
 - [ ] Become artistic.
 - [ ] Rename British to America in homecity creator ui.
 - [ ] Reference correct string in string table so that the explorer names are not natives.